| The Issue |

-COBOL, Assembler, Copy Files, JCL, PROCEDURES and some job control decks?
+Assembler, Copy Files, JCL, PROCEDURES and some job control decks?
 Are you looking for a quick way to analyze the members in the PDS to determine the member types and produce a summary report?
-Yes, there is a relatively quick
+Yes, there is a relatively quick way to

 |

-How the member is stored.
-Many of the source control management systems provide a capability of defining the type of member when it is being
+1. How member is stored.
+Many of the source control management systems provide a capability of defining the type of member when it is being stored.

-The name of the member.
+3. Name of a member.
 Naming conventions are used to identify a member type.
-For example, on the PC the file extension is typically used
+For example, on the PC the file extension is typically used for this purpose.

 |